emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 10

 ^ CV and cover letter reviews are a subset of this.
 They're a skill and art of their own - dig into them!
-I must mention Donut, a Slackbot.
-It's a fun low-key way to introduce people to each other and facilitate informal active career listening across your org.
+I must mention Donut, a Slackbot which pairs people up.
+You could use it to encourage career counselling in your org.

 ---